bleetube/satstack/docs/decisions.md

 ## Container deployments

 Few of the container deployments are zero-touch, requiring configuration of variables or manual handling of sensitive secrets.
 The upshot is that after deployment, long-term maintenance becomes effortless with (typically) single-command upgrades.

+## podman-compose vs ansible module

+Using environment variables avoids needing to merge changes to `mempool-config.json` in the future.